kpaenen/qscape/README.md

   > C:\Users\<User>\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\qscape

 # Enabling QScape
-- Start up 'QGIS Desktop with GRASS'.
+- Start 'QGIS Desktop with GRASS'.
 - In the toolbar choose 'Plugins>Install plugins', find QScape and enable it.
 It should now appear in the toolbar.

 # Starting QScape